 When it comes to stencil printing, It's as simple as it looks.
 It's a shape cut out of paper.
 Make it as complex or simple as you like, but we'd recommend starting simple.
-For this tutorial, we went ahead and drew the design onto the Yupo Paper (either side works).
-We decided to create a simple crescent moon with some stars ✨
+In this case we're going to use our Flower Garden Bundle Stencil, a free download from our digital downloads section.

-Now it's time to grab your screen and whatever substrate you are printing onto - in this case, we'll be using a Black Tote Bag.
-Now you'll want to place the stencil onto the back of the screen, either side works as it's Yupo Paper ✨
+Now it's time to grab your screen and whatever substrate you are printing onto - in this case, we'll be using packs of cartridge paper.
+Now you'll want to place the stencil onto the back of the screen, shiny side up ✨

 4. Add the ink!

 The fun part next - deciding your ink and colours!
 Printing onto darker fabrics?
 Use our Super Opaque Waterbased Inks!
 We have a wide range of inks from Metallics, Fluorescents and Pastels.
 Once picked, simply add a dollop of ink at the bottom of the screen, leaving room for the squeegee to pull.

 Our Eco Waterbased Screen Printing Ink is ideal for use at home.
 It's easy to clean up with warm soapy water and is drain-safe.
 It also comes off your hands easily with a bit of soap!